Some Dr. Seuss books with racist imagery will go out of print

 “These books portray people in ways that are hurtful and wrong,” Dr. Seuss Enterprises said in a statement.

 The announcement comes as corporate and sports worlds have had to reexamine their use of racial images and stereotypes amid a larger societal reckoning on race and equality following the police killing of George Floyd, a Black man, in May.
 Last year, Washington’s National Football League team retired a nickname long regarded as a racial slur, while Cleveland’s professional baseball team announced it would drop “Indians” from its name.
-Land O’Lakes quietly removed the Indigenous woman from its packaging, and this month Quaker Oats’ Aunt Jemima line became Pearl Milling Company.
+Land O’Lakes quietly removed the Indigenous woman from its packaging, and last month Quaker Oats’ Aunt Jemima line became Pearl Milling Company.

 Dr. Seuss Enterprises made the announcement on national “Read Across America Day,” which has been celebrated in tandem with Dr. Seuss’s birthday since its inception in 1998, to champion reading for American children.
 In recent years, the National Education Association has tried to disentangle the day from Dr. Seuss and celebrate “a nation of diverse readers.”
 Unlike past presidents, Biden didn’t mention Dr. Seuss when he gave his “Read Across America Day” proclamation earlier this week.